MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/alignment-of-class.md

 ### <a name="parameters"></a>Parametreler

-`Ty` Sorgulanacak türü.
+*Ty* Sorgulanacak tür.

 ## <a name="remarks"></a>Açıklamalar

-Türü bir sorgu değerini tutan türü hizalamasını `Ty`.
+Türü bir sorgu değerini tutan türü hizalamasını *Ty*.

 ## <a name="requirements"></a>Gereksinimler